 Overview of the Confirmation Process

 Actual confirmation classes are held on Wednesday evenings from 6:30-8pm typically beginning the Wednesday after Labor Day and concluding with Easter.
-Classes are not held during Advent and Lent, rather, in their place students will help out with the midweek services performing such activities as readers, ushers and acolytes.
 The curriculum is a 3 year rolling cycle which allows for all students in 6th – 8th grade to meet as a single class.
 Over the course of three years every student will have covered all the necessary information to be confirmed.
 Confirmation Sunday takes place each year on Reformation Sunday of the students freshman year of high school.
 For those students coming to King of Glory from other churches or confirmation programs, discussion with the pastor will determine the best course of action to keep them on track towards confirmation.